 I have been instructed that we are to rehearse the history given in the Old Testament, showing how God blesses those who obey His statutes and judgments and commandments.
 We are to read and study and understand.
 Let us press together; for in union there is strength, and in contention and strife there is great weakness.

 It causes me great sorrow of heart to see the existing unbelief in the work of the Lord.
 I knew that this must come, because there are some who are determined to resist the truth as it is in Jesus.

 I often read and speak on the instruction given in the fourth chapter of Deuteronomy.
 Read this chapter diligently, and let your voice unite with my voice in bringing the people back to the true platform.
 We are not to be blinded by the enemy; we are not to follow Satan’s seductive insinuations.
 One thing is certain: truth will triumph and will bear away the victory.

 The principles set forth in Deuteronomy for the instruction of Israel, are to be followed by God’s people to the end of time.

 Our prosperity is dependent on the continuance of our covenant relationship with God.

 — Review and Herald, 4/25/1907 (later published in Prophets and Kings, 1917)

-At the season of the New Moon opening the 18th year of the Investigative Judgment, our pioneers organized the first Seventh-day Adventist Conference, being in Michigan, with the following church covenant recommended to all its churches (and which came to be practiced by all the churches outside of Michigan as well):
+On the night the seventh New Moon would have likely already appeared at the at the appointed holy place for time-keeping, the Mount of Olives, the 17th year of the Investigative Judgment, our pioneers organized the first Seventh-day Adventist Conference, being in Michigan, with the following church covenant recommended to all its churches (and which came to be practiced by all the churches outside of Michigan as well):